Reading time: 9 min.

 2. The Ducktail Beard

-As the signature Jason Momoa beard, the popularity of this elegant and virile style has soared in the past few years.
-And rightfully so.
+As the signature Jason Momoa beard, the popularity of this elegant style has soared in the past few years.
 While it starts out like a classic full beard, it involves growing your chin hair longer and trimming the cheek hair shorter, emphasising your central beard area.
-Then, if your facial hair does not taper on its own towards the ends, you can style it manually, using a bit of oil to give it a slightly pointy shape.
+Then, if your facial hair does not taper on its own towards the ends, you can style it manually, using a bit of oil to create a soft point at the end.

 Man wearing a Garibaldi beard